 – Professional Standards

-- Assists in creating program plans and setting up centre environments that address each child’s identified needs, stage of development and interests, assisting children to make developmental progress.
-Assists in communicating to parents and supervisor on children’s developmental progress.
+- Program plans and centre environments address each child’s identified needs, stage of development and interests, assisting children to make developmental progress.
+Communicates to parents and supervisor on children’s developmental progress.

 - Identifies and seeks support to act on opportunities for program enhancement